cncf/tag-security/assessments/projects/keycloak/self-assessment.md

 ### Background

 Keycloak is an OpenSource Identity and Access Management Solution for Modern Applications, API and Services.
 It primarily aims to make security easy for developers and covers modern security needs of applications with minimal effort.
 It also empowers developers, administrators and users by allowing them to leverage modern authentication and authorization standards (ex.
 OAuth2, OpenID Connect, WebAuthn).
 Existing security infrastructure like SAML2 based IdPs, LDAP servers, Kerberos/SPNEGO, custom user storage solutions are easy to integrate while making their presence transparent to applications and end users.
 Keycloak is highly customizable, provides a set of out of the box User Interfaces and integrations and can be made to look like an integral part of a given application.
-Since its origin, it has aimed to be a self contained, easy to run and lightweight solution.
+Since its origin, it has aimed to be a self-contained, easy to run and lightweight solution.

-Quickest way to understand project capabilities is to follow the following two videos
+The quickest way to understand the Keycloak project's capabilities is by viewing the below videos:

 Keycloak Pitch [1m 42s]